Leggett's theorem without inequalities: Introduction

 Our result shows that, if one holds fast to PI, a hidden variables theory will either have to become trivial in modelling the predictions of quantum mechanics for maximally entagled states, or will have to violate CPI, which in our opinion amounts to a new peculiar form of contextuality.

 The paper is structured as follows.
-After recalling in section~\ref{framework} the standard framework of hidden variables theories, in section~\ref{theorem} we shall state and prove our main theorem.
-The final section~\ref{Leggett} will spell out the relation to Leggett's theorem.
+We first recall the standard framework of hidden variables theories in section~\ref{framework}.
+Then we state and prove our main theorem in section~\ref{theorem}.
+The final section~\ref{Leggett} spells out the relation to Leggett's theorem.